OatyQuinoa/Ciphers/README.md

 # Ciphers
-A collection of CipherS as functions
+A collection of Ciphers as functions